Alberto23B/blog_app/README.md

 ### General Approach

--This app is meant to be user friendly, with just the necessary amount of interactions needed to move around the pages.
+- This app is meant to be user friendly, with just the necessary amount of interactions needed to move around the pages.
--In the desktop version everything interactive is on screen, while in the mobile version the search elements are hidden inside a lateral menu.
+- In the desktop version everything interactive is on screen, while in the mobile version the search elements are hidden inside a lateral menu.
 The design is responsive to show all the elements correctly on every device.
+- Home and About are highlighted to comunicate to the user where it is during navigation.

 ### Next.js